universityofgalway-library/dspace-pure-metadata-matching/docs/pure_uploader.md

 ### Failed records — `failed_records_<data_type>_<mode>_<timestamp>.json`

-If any records fail (API error or missing `uuid` on update), they are written to a single JSON file in the same directory as the source input.
+If any records fail (API error, exception, or missing `uuid` on update), they are written to a single JSON file.
+For `--folder` uploads the file is placed in the **parent directory of the input folder**; for `--file` uploads it is placed in the same directory as the input file.
 This file can be corrected and re-submitted.

 ### CSV summary — `created_records_<timestamp>.csv` / `updated_records_<timestamp>.csv`